bantic/thisisourbook.club/README.md

 - Use http://www.isbnsearch.org/search?s=armada to find isbns.
 - Copy the ISBN (10)
 - Add a new meeting in data/meetings.json
+- Note: Some books appear to not have 10-digit ISBN numbers.
+In this case you should be able to use the Amazon ASIN instead

 ### layout